 How Wisdom Teeth Removal Works

-During your initial consultation with The Maryland Center, we will:
+During your initial consultation with one of our surgeons at the Maryland Center for Oral Surgery and Dental Implants, we will:

 - Conduct an examination and discuss the need for extracting your wisdom teeth.